 Before you create an audience for your ads, you usually have an idea of who you want the reach with your product.
 If you’re going to market a contraception app, spending your marketing budget on women between the age of 23-45 seems fair, but if you try to sell fancy cheese, your audience is somewhat different and probably should consist of cheese lovers with enough income to spend on cheese.

-Let’s get back on track.
 Often you have to translate your business audience into an advertising audience.
 Maybe because you want to personalise your ads based on preferences, or age; Or, because you have a small budget and want to make sure you spend it on those who are most likely to consume it.
+So, we

 The limit with offline audiences